Meet the CELF Team

 Ms. Ginsberg launched CELF in 2003 after she saw the need to educate young people about the links between human health, poverty, consumption, conflict and the environment.

 With twenty years of experience in program design and management, marketing and business development, Ginsberg works with leading experts from around the world to bring best practices in sustainability education to K-12 educators and schools.
-Under Ms. Ginsberg’s directorship, CELF’s client base has grown from a start-up organization to over 4,000 schools nationwide.
-Today CELF programs have reached more than 13,000 teachers and over 1 million students.
+Under Ms. Ginsberg’s directorship, CELF’s client base grew from a start-up organization to over 4,000 schools nationwide.
+Today CELF programs have reached more than 15,000 teachers and over 1.5 million students.

 Ms. Ginsberg presents at a broad range of seminars, conferences and courses on sustainability and on re-orienting education through place-based and project-based education.
 She was a featured presenter at the 2013 Clinton Global Initiative Annual Meeting.
 She served as Chair of the County Executive’s Westchester Climate Change Task Force for the education sector, which developed a blueprint to integrate sustainability across the campuses, curriculum and communities of Westchester, NY schools.
 Ginsberg has a BA in Psychology from Northwestern University.